luiscoco/Aspire_AzureStorage_Sample2/README.md

 builder.Build().Run();
 ```

-Here is a more detail explanation about the infrastructure configuration (Azure Storage Account provisioning configuration) code:
+Here is a more detailed explanation about the infrastructure configuration (Azure Storage Account provisioning configuration) code:

 ```csharp
 var storage = builder.AddAzureStorage("storage")